Use of Non-pharmaceutical-grade Compounds in Live Vertebrate Animals

 Research Use

 Compounds used to accomplish the scientific aims of the study.
-If available and suitable, pharmaceutical-grade compounds are preferred; when non-pharmaceutical-grade preparations are used, the IACUC will expect investigators to include the rationale in their IACUC application and meet the following criteria:
+If available, and suitable, pharmaceutical-grade compounds are preferred; but when non-pharmaceutical-grade preparations are used, The IACUC will expect investigators to consider the following factors and include the rationale in their IACUC application:

-- A scientific justification must be provided in the application;
+- A scientific justification is provided in the application;

-- A pharmaceutical-grade compound is not available in the appropriate concentration or formulation or the appropriate vehicle control is unavailable
+- The pharmaceutical-grade compound is not available in the appropriate concentration or formulation or the appropriate vehicle control is unavailable;

 - The compound is required to generate data that are part of an ongoing study or that are comparable to previous work;

-- The chemical properties of the compound are appropriate for the study and the route of administration-guten (e.g., the purity, grade, stability in and out of solution, solution vehicle properties, pH, osmolality, and compatibility of the solvent and other components of final preparation).
-In some cases the reagent-grade of the compound may be as pure or purer than the pharmaceutical-grade; and
+- The chemical properties of the compound are appropriate for the study and the route of administration (e.g., the purity, grade, stability in and out of solution, solution vehicle properties, pH, osmolality, and compatibility of the solvent and other components of final preparation).
+In some cases the reagent-grade of the compound may be as or more pure than the pharmaceutical-grade; and

-- The method of preparation, labeling (i.e., preparation and use-by dates), administration-guten and storage of formulations should be appropriately considered with the aim of maintaining their stability and quality (i.e., to prevent inadvertent co-administration-guten of infectious agents or contaminants).
+- The method of preparation, labeling (i.e., preparation and use-by dates), administration and storage of formulations should be appropriately considered with the aim of maintaining their stability and quality (i.e., to prevent inadvertent co-administration of infectious agents or contaminants).

 Dilutions and Combinations

-Oftentimes, administering anesthetics, analgesics or other drugs to very large or very small animals may necessitate dilution or adulteration of drugs that will cause the drugs to be classified as non-pharmaceutical-grade compounds.
-The NC State IACUC recognizes that such compounds may be preferable in certain circumstances and approves the use of the following agents without scientific justification for routine anesthesia, analgesia or euthanasia:
+Oftentimes administering anesthetics, analgesics, or other drugs to very large or very small animals may necessitate dilution or adulteration of drugs that will cause them to be classified as non-pharmaceutical grade compounds.
+The NC State IACUC recognizes that such compounds may be preferable in certain circumstances and approves the use of the following agents without scientific justification for routine anesthesia, analgesia, or euthanasia:

 - Anesthetic cocktails utilizing pharmaceutical grade compounds such as: